tboulogne/TngApi/README.md

   - The line to change is `where eventtypeID = "10"` (line 267)

 ## Patches & contributions
-This is very much a project that can evolve so please feel free to fork and submit pull requests.
+This is very much a project that can evolve so please feel free to fork and submit pull requests..